 Grassboots Theatre is an artist-run company that celebrates the human spirit through socially relevant stories.
 We prioritize work devised through physical theatre practices, research driven creation, and collaboration.
-Our three areas of focus are performance, community engagement, and the Grassboots Studio- a space currently in renovation designed to serve as an artist residency and working studio space for creators.
+We are also strongly committed to the development of meaningful community engaged arts.

 Who We Are

 Photo by Ian Brown